[updated October 2019]

 We are staying at the Paradisus Palma Real Golf & Spa Resort, a Melia Hotels and Resorts property.
 And let me tell you, it makes a great first impression.
 Once we walk through the main building, we are struck with fountains and columns and a huge turquoise pool which spans much of the property at 37,000 square feet.
 We cross a bridge over the pool and see the waves of the ocean.
 Ahhhh.

-We finally make our way through the resort to our room which is classic Mediterranean with stucco, tile, and rattan.
+We finally make our way through the large resort at Paradisus Palma Real to our room which is classic Mediterranean with stucco, tile, and rattan.

 We are getting the “Royal Service” treatment here.
 Royal Service is their brand for the adults-only section of the resort with our own ‘private’ lobby and check-in, access to a private pool and private beach (private except for the other ‘Royal’ guests of course).
 We are in the inner, inner sanctum of luxury all swaddled up in a plush bath towel and slippers…AND we have our own butler.

 But besides the fancy digs, Thai-like spa, and huge pool surrounded by comfy Bali beds (that we laze the days away in), we are here to eat.
-The resort has 12 restaurants (only two being buffets).
+The resort has 12 restaurants (with only two of those being buffets).
 This is not your typical all-inclusive, buffet-fest.

-Berasategui, whose eponymous restaurant in San Sebastian, Spain holds three Michelin stars, has helped elevate his native Basque cuisine to a new level, while carving out a spot for himself on the international culinary stage in the process.
+Berasategui, whose eponymous restaurant in San Sebastian, Spain holds three Michelin stars (at the time of writing), has helped elevate his native Basque cuisine to a new level, while carving out a spot for himself on the international culinary stage in the process.